Swarm Development Group

 The Swarm Development Group (SDG) is an American non-profit organization to advance the development of complex adaptive system-oriented agent-based modeling (ABM) tools initiated at the Santa Fe Institute (SFI) in Santa Fe, New Mexico, US.

+History

-It was formed in 1999 by a group of multidisciplinary scientists, researchers, and software developers, led by Chris Langton.
+Swarm Development Group was formed in 1999 by a group of multidisciplinary scientists, researchers, and software developers, led by Chris Langton.
 Langton was also the founder of the emerging field of research called artificial life.
 The initial, primary, role for the SDG was to house continued development of the Swarm simulation software after the software become independent of the SFI in 1999.